 - Heat the ghee/vegetable oil over medium heat.

-- Allow to sizzle for about a minute and then add the cumin, coriander powder and the turmeric.
+- Allow to sizzle for about a minute and then add the spicesc.
 The curry will darken as the turmeric fries away.

-- Now throw in the potatoes (if using) and the heated curry sauce.
+- Throw in the potatoes (if using) and the heated curry sauce.
 Stir to combine while adding the pre-cooked lamb pieces.

-- Scoop in the yogurt one tablespoon at a time stirring as you do.
+- Stir in the yogurt one tablespoon at a time followed by the vinegar.

-- Then sprinkle with the chopped coriander and season to taste with salt and pepper.
-I like to shake a bit of chilli powder over the top too.
+- Check for seasoning and then sprinkle with the chopped coriander and season to taste with salt and pepper.